Seanny123/rnn-comparison/README.md

-# rnn-comparison
+# RNN Comparison
-Comparing RNN architectures for SYDE556
+Comparing RNN architectures (spiking and Deep Learning) for SYDE675 using synthetic data.